Heaton, West Yorkshire

-Heaton is a ward within the City of Bradford Metropolitan District Council, West Yorkshire, England.
+Heaton is an area of Bradford and ward within the City of Bradford Metropolitan District Council, West Yorkshire, England.
 The population at the 2001 census was 16,913, which had increased to 17,121 at the 2011 Census.
 Historically part of the West Riding of Yorkshire, the ward includes the villages of Frizinghall, Heaton and Daisy Hill, extending to Chellow Heights Reservoir on the western edge and the Bradford-Shipley railway line on the eastern edge.
 Frizinghall railway station is on the edge of the ward.

 Located in Heaton is the former St Bede's Grammar School (now St Bede's and St Joseph's Catholic College Ardor Site) and Bradford Grammar School.
 The official residence of the Bishop of Bradford is also in Heaton.
-Heaton has three public houses and a range of shops and restaurants.
+Heaton has a range of shops and restaurants.
 An ancient woodland, Heaton Woods, stretches from the village to Shipley.
 The ward is home to 5 golf courses.